verrazzano/docs/content/en/docs/applications/multicluster/_index.md

       underlying resource represented by the multicluster resource is unwrapped, and created or updated on the managed cluster.
 The managed cluster namespace of the multicluster resource and its underlying resource matches the admin cluster namespace of the multicluster resource.
+- When the managed cluster connects to the admin cluster, it updates the `VerrazzanoManagedCluster` resource for this managed cluster with:
+  - The endpoint URL that the admin cluster should use to scrape Prometheus metrics from the managed cluster.
+  - The date and time of the most recent successful connection from the managed cluster to the admin cluster.
 - For `MultiClusterApplicationConfigurations` retrieved and unwrapped on a managed cluster, the application logs are sent to Elasticsearch on the admin cluster, and may be viewed from the Verrazzano-installed Kibana UI on the admin cluster.
 Likewise, application metrics will be scraped by the admin cluster and available from